zakimjz/zakimjz.github.io/pages/courses/datamining/assign3.md

  fraction of total variance.
 You should also plot the projected points on the first two Kernel PCs.

- Note that KPCA on the full dataset will be expensive, so try to run/debug your algorithm on smaller subsets of the data, and then run on the full dataset for the final submission.
+ Note that KPCA on the full dataset with about 20K points will be expensive and it will take around 12GB of memory if you use np.float32 for all data.
+If you cannot run on the full dataset, run it on the first 10K points.
+If that is also too much, then you should you use at least 5K points.

 * For part2, the script will be run as **Assign2-lr.py FILENAME**, where FILENAME is the input data file.
 Use 70% of the points for the training dataset, and 30% of the points for the testing dataset.
-Your script MUST print the following:
+Your script MUST print the following (where MSE is mean squared error):
     1. the weight vector $\mathbf{w}$
     2. the $L_2$ norm of the weight vector
-    3. the SSE  and $R^2$ values on the training data
+    3. the SSE, MSE  and $R^2$ values on the training data
-    4. the SSE and $R^2$ values on the testing data
+    4. the SSE, MSE and $R^2$ values on the testing data

 * Submit a PDF file named Assign3.pdf that should include your answers